emily-lambrou/status_changes_to_qatesting/README.md

 This GitHub Action allows you to manage status changes for issues in a central GitHub project.
 It integrates with a custom text field (status) that you can add to your GitHub project board.

 In this workflow you can use comments to send notifications.
-You can tag a specific assignee in order to recieve an email regarding the change of the status to "QA Testing" in order to proceed with the testing.
+You can tag a specific assignee in order to receive an email regarding the change of the status to "QA Testing" to proceed with the testing.
 Therefore a comment will be added to the issue, tagging a specific assignee.
 This action will trigger an email notification to that assignee.